A Puff Sleeve on a Workout Top?

 Can you put puff sleeves on a workout top?
 To be honest, not even I, a puff sleeve aficionado, thought this was possible until I saw this top from G. Sport (a Gwyneth/Goop brand).
 So I decided to give it a try, and now I’m happy I did!

-Now, these are very subtle puff sleeves, I drafted the pattern myself and I find it a little hard to gauge how much “puff” I will achieve when doing the slashing and reshaping of the sleeve head.
+Now, these are very subtle puff sleeves, I drafted the pattern and found it a little hard to gauge how much “puff” will be achieved when doing the slashing and reshaping of the sleeve head.

 I also added width and gathers around the hem since I wanted a top that didn’t cling since I’m currently kinda over those snug ones.